RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/introduction/code_and_data.md

 * Extract the CVEs using the script in the directory i.e. some entries don't have CVEs - and have only Open Source Vulnerability Database (OSVDB) entries instead.

-### Other Data Sources
+### Other Vulnerability Data Sources

-Other data sources to consider - these are not currently used here:
+See [other vulnerability data sources](../risk/Data_Sources.md#other-vulnerability-data-sources) that are not currently used here.

-* https://github.com/trickest/cve for a list of CVE PoCs